tabulapdf/tabula/README.md

 ### Backers

 You can also support our continued work on Tabula with a one-time or monthly donation [on OpenCollective](https://opencollective.com/tabulapdf#support).
-Organizations who use Tabula can also [sponsor the project](https://opencollective.com/tabulapdf#support) for acknolwedgement on [our official site](http://tabula.technology/) and this README.
+Organizations who use Tabula can also [sponsor the project](https://opencollective.com/tabulapdf#support) for acknowledgement on [our official site](http://tabula.technology/) and this README.

 Tabula is made possible in part through <a href="https://opencollective.com/tabulapdf">the generosity of our users</a> and through grants from the <a href="http://www.knightfoundation.org/">Knight Foundation</a> and the <a href="https://shuttleworthfoundation.org/">Shuttleworth Foundation</a>.
 Special thanks to all the users and organizations that support Tabula!